Amazon keeps losing employees and it’s costing it billions, leaked report says

 Only one out of three new hires in 2021 stay with the company for 90 or more days, the documents allege

-Amazon is losing and replacing workers at such a rate that it costing the company $8 billion annually, according to leaked internal documents.
+Amazon is losing and replacing workers at such a rate that it costing the company $8bn annually, according to leaked internal documents.

 The files, which include several internal research papers, slide decks and spreadsheets, say that Amazon should be using tracking data more to keep employees.